uzobola/ecommerce_docker_deployment/CreateREADME.md

 # E-commerce Application Deployment with Docker and Terraform

 ## Requirements
-The E-commerce company now wants to containerize their application before deploying it to AWS Cloud which is secure, available, and fault-tolerant.
-They also want to utilize Infrastructure as code as well as a CICD pipeline to be able to spin up or modify infrastructure as needed whenever an update is made to the application code.
+The E-commerce company now wants to containerize its application before deploying it to AWS Cloud, which is secure, available, and fault-tolerant.
+They also want to utilize Infrastructure as code and a CICD pipeline to spin up or modify infrastructure as needed whenever an update is made to the application code.

 ## Purpose